Trizwit/fastnfoliotemp/README.md

 ## Introduction

-This repository is part of the Fastn Web Framework campaign, aiming to showcase the power and flexibility of Fastn by providing you with a template to create your own interactive and engaging portfolio website.
+This repository is part of the Fastnfolio campaign, aiming to showcase the power and flexibility of Fastn by providing you with a template to create your own interactive and engaging portfolio website.
 Whether you're a seasoned developer or just starting out, this template offers a hands-on opportunity to explore Fastn's features and create your unique online presence.

 ## Getting Started